-Daifuku has the Advisory Committee to advise the Board of Directors concerning important matters on the nomination and remuneration of directors and the management team members to ensure corporate transparency, the purpose of the Japan's Corporate Governance Code, and respond to social requirements.
-The Advisory Committee is comprised of three representative directors and two outside directors and is chaired by one of the outside directors, and the meetings were held on four occasions during the fiscal year ended March 31, 2017.
+A voluntary Advisory Committee has been established to strengthen the independence, objectivity and accountability of the Board of Directors’ functions on the matters of the nomination and remuneration of directors and corporate officers.
+The Committee is comprised of three representative directors and two outside directors, and meets at least three times a year.
+The Committee, which is chaired by one of the outside directors to ensure its transparency in the course of resolutions, held meetings on four occasions during the fiscal year ended March 31, 2017.

 4. Other bodies, etc.

-For important management matters, a body comprising all directors, the Management Advisory Meeting, is in place to confer.
-With Audit & Supervisory Board members in attendance, the Meeting also seeks the opinions of external specialists on an as-needed basis.
+The Management Advisory Meeting is held to confer important management matters.
+With directors and full-time members of Audit & Supervisory Board in attendance, this meeting also seeks the opinions of external specialists on an as-needed basis.
 Convened by the president as he sees fit, the Management Advisory Meeting meets on a timely basis as appropriate.
-In the fiscal year ended March 31, 2017, Daifuku held one meeting.
+In the fiscal year ended March 31, 2017, the Company held one meeting.